Legal

 9. Disclaimer of warranties

-The Software is provided "as is" without warranties of any kind, express or implied, except as required by applicable consumer-protection law.
+The Software is provided "as is" and "as available" without warranties of any kind, express or implied, including merchantability, fitness for a particular purpose, and non-infringement.
 RackWatch does not warrant that the Software will be uninterrupted, error-free, or that defects will be corrected.

 10. Limitation of liability